dotnet/AspNetCore.Docs/aspnetcore/grpc/diagnostics.md

 * **Logging** - Structured logs written to [.NET Core logging](xref:fundamentals/logging/index). <xref:Microsoft.Extensions.Logging.ILogger> is used by app frameworks to write logs, and by users for their own logging in an app.
 * **Tracing** - Events related to an operation written using `DiaganosticSource` and `Activity`.
 Traces from diagnostic source are commonly used to collect app telemetry by libraries such as [Application Insights](/azure/azure-monitor/app/asp-net-core) and [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-dotnet).
 * **Metrics** - Representation of data measures over intervals of time, for example, requests per second.
-Metrics are emitted using `EventCounter` and can be observed using [dotnet-counters](/dotnet/core/diagnostics/dotnet-counters) command line tool or with [Application Insights](/azure/azure-monitor/app/eventcounters).
+Metrics are emitted using `EventCounter` and can be observed using [dotnet-counters](/dotnet/core/diagnostics/dotnet-counters) command-line tool or with [Application Insights](/azure/azure-monitor/app/eventcounters).

 ## Logging

 gRPC services and the gRPC client write logs using [.NET Core logging](xref:fundamentals/logging/index).
-Logs are a good place to start when you need to debug unexpected behavior in your apps.
+Logs are a good place to start when debugging unexpected behavior in service and client apps.

 ### gRPC services logging

 > [!WARNING]
 > Server-side logs may contain sensitive information from your app. **Never** post raw logs from production apps to public forums like GitHub.

 Since gRPC services are hosted on ASP.NET Core, it uses the ASP.NET Core logging system.
-In the default configuration, gRPC logs very little information, but this can configured.
+In the default configuration, gRPC logs minimal information, but logging can be configured.
 See the documentation on [ASP.NET Core logging](xref:fundamentals/logging/index) for details on configuring ASP.NET Core logging.

 gRPC adds logs under the `Grpc` category.
-To enable detailed logs from gRPC, configure the `Grpc` prefixes to the `Debug` level in your *appsettings.json* file by adding the following items to the `LogLevel` sub-section in `Logging`:
+To enable detailed logs from gRPC, configure the `Grpc` prefixes to the `Debug` level in the *appsettings.json* file by adding the following items to the `LogLevel` subsection in `Logging`:

 [!code-json[](diagnostics/sample/logging-config.json?highlight=7)]

-You can also configure this in *Startup.cs* with `ConfigureLogging`:
+Logging can also be configured in *Program.cs* with `ConfigureLogging`:

 [!code-csharp[](diagnostics/sample/logging-config-code.cs?highlight=5)]

-If you aren't using JSON-based configuration, set the following configuration value in your configuration system:
+When not using JSON-based configuration, set the following configuration value in the configuration system:

 * `Logging:LogLevel:Grpc` = `Debug`

 Check the documentation for your configuration system to determine how to specify nested configuration values.
 For example, when using environment variables, two `_` characters are used instead of the `:` (for example, `Logging__LogLevel__Grpc`).

-We recommend using the `Debug` level when gathering more detailed diagnostics for your app.
-The `Trace` level produces very low-level diagnostics and is rarely needed to diagnose issues in your app.
+We recommend using the `Debug` level when gathering detailed diagnostics for an app.
+The `Trace` level produces low-level diagnostics and is rarely needed to diagnose issues.

 #### Sample logging output